 Monash receives $41m in NHMRC Ideas Grants

-The Ideas Grant scheme is designed to support innovative research projects addressing a specific question, and provide particular opportunities for early and mid-career researchers.
+The Ideas Grant scheme is designed to support innovative and creative research projects addressing a specific question from discovery to implementation, and provide opportunities for researchers at all career stages.

 Monash University President and Vice-Chancellor Professor Margaret Gardner AC welcomed the funding, and thanked the Federal Government and NHMRC for its ongoing commitment to such critical and life-changing research.

-“The number of grants awarded to Monash researchers demonstrates the strength of their projects in advancing knowledge and outcomes in areas that will have significant benefits for Australians, and is a reflection of the University’s commitment to fostering thriving communities.”
+“The number of grants awarded to Monash researchers demonstrates how instrumental their projects are in advancing knowledge and outcomes, and reflects the University’s commitment to fostering thriving communities.”

-Lead: Dr Lauren May, Senior Researcher in Drug Discovery Biology
+Lead: Dr Nicholas Veldhuis, Senior Research Fellow in Drug Discovery Biology